dentearl/mafTools/mafComparator/README.md

 [Dent Earl](https://github.com/dentearl/), [Benedict Paten](https://github.com/benedictpaten/)

 ## Description
-This program takes two [MAF](http://genome.ucsc.edu/FAQ/FAQformat#format5) files and for each ordered pair of sequences in the MAF it calculates a predefined number of sample homology tests (see below), then reports the statistics in an XML formatted file.
+This program takes two [MAF](http://genome.ucsc.edu/FAQ/FAQformat#format5) files and compares them to one another.
-It is suitable for running over very large alignments (those with many positions), because it does not attempt to hold everything in memory but instead takes a sampling approach.
+Specifically, for each ordered pair of sequences in the first MAF it samples a predefined number of sample homology tests (see below), then reads the second MAF checking to see which, if any, of the sampled pairs, is present.
+The comparison is then reversed and repeated.
+Statistics are then reported in an XML formatted file.
+MafComparator is suitable for running over very large alignments (those with many positions), because it does not attempt to hold everything in memory but instead takes a sampling approach.

 For two sets of pairwise alignments, **A** and **B**, a homology test is defined as follows.
 Pick a pair of aligned positions in **A**, called a